The Italian Language

-Population: The total population of Italian speakers in Italy is 55,000,000.
+Population: The total population of Italian speakers in Italy is over 55,000,000.
 That number includes people who use Italian as a first language, are native bilinguals of Italian and another language and those who use Italian as a second language.
-The total population of all the people who speak Italian, in the whole world, is 61,489,984 (which means that there are 6,489,984 people who speak Italian and do not live in Italy).
+The total population of all the people who speak Italian, in the whole world is over 61,000,000.

 Alternate Names: Italian is also called Italiano.

 Dialects: Some Italian dialects are Tuscan, Abruzzese, Pugliese, Umbrian, Laziale, Central Marchigiano, Cicolano-Reatino-Aquilano, and Molisano.
 There are also regional varieties that coexist with the standard language; some are naturally meaningless to other people of different varities, unless they have learned them (slang).
 Aquilano, Molisano and Pugliese are very different from other Italian dialects.
 Piemontese and Sicilian are distinct enough that they can be considered different languages.
 Venetian and Lombard are also different.
 Neapolitan is reported to be meaningless to the speakers of Standard Italian.